drewsilcock/drewsilcock.github.io/about.md

 ## About me

-I am an undergraduate physics student studying at the University of Bristol in the United Kingdom.
+I am a programmer at [d3t Ltd](http://www.d3tltd.com) in Runcorn, Cheshire.
+I studied Physics at the University of Bristol and live in Liverpool in the United Kingdom.

 ## This website